What is an adjective? Adjectives are words that describe nouns or pronouns.

 - Nouns are words that name people, places, things, or ideas. (mother, vase, road)

 - Pronouns are words that can take the place of nouns. (she, it, anyone)

 The adjectives in the following examples are in bold.
 They come right before the nouns that they are modifying.

-Knowing these questions will help you know for sure whether any word is acting as an adjective.
+Knowing the adjective questions will help you know for sure whether any word is acting as an adjective.

-Adjectives answers at least one of these adjective questions.
+Adjectives answer at least one of these adjective questions.

 1. Which one? (yellow, the, that)

 2. What kind? (furry, plastic, special)

 Let's look at this cute monkey here.
 How would you describe it?
 You could say it's a furry monkey.
 The adjective furry describes the noun monkey and answers the adjective question Which one? or What kind?

 Which monkey?
 The furry monkey.
 What kind of monkey?
 The furry monkey.